AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 Good description of theory.
 </div>

-## Literature Review and Previous Work
+## Literature Review and Previous Work (Done!)

 When fluid passes through a channel and encounters a sudden constriction, minor head loss occurs.
 The change in flow area causes the fluid's streamlines to converge; as a result, after passing through the constriction, the streamtube's cross-sectional area becomes even smaller than that of the constriction itself.
 This creates the vena contracta: the location where the streamtube's cross-sectional area is at a minimum, as shown in Figure 1.
-After the vena contracta, the streamtube expands so its cross-sectional equals that of the channel [(Kanpur 2009)]().
+After the vena contracta, the streamtube expands so its cross-sectional area equals that of the channel [(Kanpur 2009)]().

 <div class="alert alert-block alert-danger">
 The sentence "the streamtube becomes smaller than the area it passed through right after the constriction" is unclear.